xdit-project/xDiT/README.md

 By synergizing these two methods, we have dramatically expanded the capabilities of VAE decoding.
 Our implementation successfully handles image resolutions up to 10240px - an impressive 11-fold increase compared to the conventional VAE approach.

 This advancement represents a significant leap forward in high-resolution image processing, opening new possibilities for applications in various domains of computer vision and image generation.

+### 2. Split batch

+Due to the implementation of classifier-free guidance, during inference, the batch size dimension in the forward pass of the backbone network for each diffusion step is consistently 2.
+The final result for each step is obtained through a single computation between these two samples after the forward pass is completed.
+Consequently, we have devised a strategy to distribute these two samples across different GPUs for parallel computation.
+Following each forward pass, we execute an all_gather operation to ensure accuracy.
+By employing this method, we have achieved a 1.7-fold increase in the generation speed of 1024 x 1024 pixel images, utilizing the same number of devices.

 ## Cite Us